andrewdw/ceros-test/README.md

 - Also added listener for reset commands "r" and reset the obstacles, entities and game time

+- Encountered a bug (or feature) that pressing pause and unpause speeds up the game significantly.
+Prevented this by canceling the previous animation frames on each pause

 ## Noted Bugs

 - The game appears to run faster on Chrome than Safari